targendaz2/bashpack/README.md

 ### Relative Static Paths

-Resolved relative to the current working directory.
+Resolved relative to the script.

 ### Dynamic Paths